How to Learn Modern Standard Arabic — A Complete Guide for Beginners

 They are closely related but not identical.
 Quranic (Classical) Arabic and the modern formal variety share approximately 80% of their grammar and vocabulary.
 The main differences are:

 If your goal is to understand the Quran, learning the modern formal language is an excellent starting point.
+Pair MSA with Quran recitation training to bridge classical pronunciation with modern study.
 You will then need additional study of Quranic vocabulary and tafsir (interpretation) to fully understand the meaning.

 Best Resources for Learning